-- Children of any age with mental, physical or emotional problems who require supervision should be accompanied by a parent or caregiver at all times.
+- Persons of any age with mental, physical or emotional needs who require supervision should be accompanied by a parent, guardian, or caregiver at all times.

 - The teen and children’s areas of Library facilities are designed for children, teens, their families and caregivers.
 Use of these areas by adults who are not parents, guardians, teachers or caregivers may be restricted to ensure that children, teens and their families have adequate access to the resources provided specifically for them.